 The news story this blog post is based on claims people who get angry easier have certain genes.

 There really might be genes associated with anger, but who cares ?
 What are you going to do if you discover anger is related to a gene?
 There is nothing you can do.
 Genes are microscopic things that cannot be seen, much less changed in some way.
 Of what use is it to society to claim that people with specific genes will get angry easier?
-Perform a gene test on every member of the populace and kill the ones who have the gene?

-The study singled out Westerners as getting angry easier because the indicated genes are more prevalent among Westerners.
+The study singled out Westerners as getting angry easier, because the indicated genes are more prevalent among Westerners.
 That is stoopid.

 Westerners get angry easier because they have weak Yin.
-They have weak Yin because they do not believe in Yin Yang Theory or have an equivalent theory of their own.
+They have weak Yin because they do not believe in Yin Yang Theory, or have an equivalent theory of their own.
 The bodily benefits that come from knowledge of Yin yang Theory do not accrue to Westerners.

 Isolation of a gene called DARPP-32 helps explain why some people fly into a rage at the slightest provocation, while others can remain calm.